Constructions in Ramsey theory: The Erd os-Rogers function for hypergraphs

 where $\log_{(i)}$ is the log function iterated $i$ times.
 The exponent 1/4 was improved to 1/3 by Conlon, Fox, Sudakov \cite{CFS14}.
 Both sets of authors asked whether the upper bound could be improved (presumably to an iterated log function).
 Here we prove this where the number of iterations is $k-O(1)$.
 It remains an open problem to determine the correct number of iterations (which may well be $k-2$).

 \begin{theorem} Fix $k \ge 14$.
 Then $g(k,N) < O( \log_{(k-13)} N )$. \end{theorem}

-\proof We may assume that $k \ge 15$ else we use the upper bound in (\ref{1}).
-We will proceed by induction on $k$ so assume that the result holds for $k-1$ and we want to prove it for $k \ge 15$.
+\proof We will proceed by induction on $k$.
+The base case of $k = 14$ follows from the upper bound in (\ref{1}).
+For the inductive step, let $k > 14$ and assume that the result holds for $k-1$.
 We will show that

 and this recurrence clearly implies the theorem.
 Indeed, it easily implies the upper bound by induction on $k$, as $g(k+1, N)$ is at most

 Our strategy is to apply a variant of the stepping-up lemma.
 Let us begin with a $K_{k+1}^{k-1}$-free $(k-1)$-graph $H'$ on $N$ vertices for which $\alpha_{k}(H')=g(k-1, N)$.
 Note that this exists by definition of $g(k-1, N)$.
 We will use $H'$ to produce a $K_{k+2}^k$-free $k$-graph $H$ on $2^N$ vertices with $\alpha_{k+1}(H)< k \alpha_{k}(H')=kg(k-1, N)$.